 Not many people know that the very first lyrics of this Merseybeat song were written several years before Paul McCartney and the rest of the Beatles got together and establish the band.
 John Lennon did add his music genius to the bridge to give the song its characteristic lively vibe.
 The original song only features the G7 and C major chords.
 The bridge has an additional D major chord that makes this song as easy to learn for beginners as possible.
 It is also one of the most fun and engaging Beatles songs, too.
 People can’t help dancing to the beat and even singing along.

 Love Me Do is great for folks who are more confident about strumming songs than using the fingerstyle technique.
 It is a song that I often recommend to friends who want a music piece that they can play during informal gatherings.
-Add a harmonica in the mix and you’d get that iconic dockside harmonica lick that made this song very popular in 1962.
-While this piece is a love song, one can never deny its dance pop rhythm.
+Add a harmonica in the mix, and you’d get that iconic dockside harmonica lick that made this song very popular in 1962.
+While this piece is a love song, one can never deny its dance-pop rhythm.

 7. Twist and Shout

 Contrary to what many people think, the Beatles did not write this song.
 They were only one of several artists who covered this 1961 rock and roll piece by the Top Notes.
-The Isley Brothers also covered this song in 1962 as well as The Who in 1970, Salt-N-Pepa in 1988, Chaka Demus in 1993, and The Orchestra in 2001.
+The Isley Brothers also covered this song in 1962, as well as The Who in 1970, Salt-N-Pepa in 1988, Chaka Demus in 1993, and The Orchestra in 2001.
 There have been other artists who covered this Phil Medley-written song.
-However, the version of the Fab Four remains the most popular, peaking at the 2nd spot of the Billboard Hot 100.
+However, the version of the Fab Four remains the most popular, peaking at the 2nd spot on the Billboard Hot 100.

 I’m not saying you should also consider covering this song.
-But, if you look at the hundreds of guitars covers on YouTube, you know that you’d want to do the same.
+But, if you look at the hundreds of guitar covers on YouTube, you know that you’d want to do the same.
 It’s easy.
-With only three easy chords to strum and a chord progression that even an 8-year old kid can memorize, this is a song worth playing on your own YouTube channel.
+With only three easy chords to strum and a chord progression that even an 8-year-old kid can memorize, this is a song worth playing on your own YouTube channel.
 What is so exciting about this music piece is its lively beat.
 It is a quintessential rock and roll piece that can bring life to any party.

 8. Yellow Submarine